Alien: Earth

 Alien: Earth is set in the year 2120.
 Just two years before the events of the first Alien film in 1979.
 The first four episodes of Earth establish the worldbuilding really well, with Hermit played by Alex Lawther explaining in one episode that the world is run by five corporations instead of governments.
 One of these companies happens to be the infamous Weyland-Yutani from previous Alien projects.
 Instead of focusing on them, we follow a different corporation focusing on transferring human minds into androids.
 This is where the main protagonist Wendy comes in.
 Wendy played by Sydney Chandler delivers a phenomenal and groundbreaking performance.
 With her character being a new archetype for the franchise, it allows the story to explore new areas while adhering to the original installments.
 The same can be said for the numerous monsters shown throughout the show.
 The difference with Earth is that unlike projects such as Prometheus or Alien: Covenant, it focuses more on the characters and worldbuilding opposed to unnecessary gore for the sake of it and Michael Fassbender being an Alien Dad.

 Overall, I would give the first four episodes of Alien: Earth an average of 90%.
 With episode two being the best on the board so far.
 I would only recommend this show for those with a tough stomach.
-Because while this isn’t as bad as Prometheus or Alien: Covenant, there still may be some scenes that may leave you feeling sick.
+While this isn’t as bad as Prometheus or Alien: Covenant, there still may be some scenes that may leave you feeling sick.

 Alien: Earth